top of page

 This pose can take a long time to achieve, so I recommend starting your journey to the middle splits as soon as you can.

-So, hang out in each for a few minutes a few times a week and you’ll be pleasantly surprised at how quickly you begin seeing progress.
+So, hang out in each for a few minutes, a few times a week, and you’ll be pleasantly surprised at how quickly you begin seeing progress.

 As always, listen to your body.
 If you ever feel pain, pinching or discomfort, it’s an indicator that your body isn’t ready for a certain level of flexibility.
-It’s good to challenge ourselves, but finding a balance is key.
+It’s good to challenge ourselves, but finding balance is key.
 If the ego is telling you to surpass the pain, politely shush it, bringing yourself back to a more comfortable place.

 Chloe